danego/portfolio/README.md

 I decided to make this app in Angular to demonstrate my working ability with Angular, although I'll be the first to admit that the app's complexity (barring some features) would be better suited to a non-framework approach.

 It is deployed with Google Cloud and built with Tailwind.
-This was my first time using Tailwind instead of CSS or Bootstrap for a full project and my takeaway is that its speed really suited designing and buidling at the same time.
+This was my first time using Tailwind instead of CSS or Bootstrap for a full project and my takeaway is that its speed really suited designing and building at the same time.
 However, I'm not convinced that the lack of CSS structure would validate the speed in larger projects.
 The app is also designed responsively to work on many screens; a section where Tailwind was actually very helpful.

 ***